 “Marianne Scott is literate, entertaining and always professional.
 She’s every editor’s dream freelancer.”
 Daniel Spurr, contributing editor, Professional BoatBuilder; former editor, Good Old Boat; former senior editor, Cruising World; former editor, Practical Sailor; and book author.

 “As an editor of several national and international magazines, I have enjoyed Marianne’s freelance contributions for nearly two decades.
 Her proposals are always original, well-researched and appropriate to the themes and demographics of the publications to which she wishes to contribute.
 She follows writer’s guidelines meticulously and welcomes editorial feedback.
 A very professional writer, always a pleasure to work with.
 I hope she never retires!”
 Alison Gardner, publisher and editor of Travel with a Challenge web magazine, www.travelwithachallenge.com; former editor of Canadian Maturity Magazine and Home Business Report.

 “I’ve worked with Marianne for over a decade, first as editor of Pacific Yachting, then at Mariner Life and most recently, at Boat Journal.
 In that time she has stood out as one of those writers who makes an editor’s job easy: She has an eye for good story angles, a knack for digging up interesting details and an ability to make subjects come to life on the page.
 Combined with an impeccable record for delivering clean copy on time, what editor could complain?”
 Simon Hill, editor Western Mariner, former editor Boat Journal, MarinerLife and Pacific Yachting.

 “We read the Spencer/Kellam article last night and drank a toast to you and the professionalism that always shows in your work.
 It’s hard for me to believe sometimes that you’re not even doing this in your ‘mother tongue.’
 What a special gift you have!”
-Karen Larson, editor, Good Old Boat.
+Karen Larson, former editor, Good Old Boat.